-2.5.3.1 Visit Details (OPDATEYR-VSTRELCN_M18)
+Visit Details (OPDATEYR-VSTRELCN\M18)

 When a person reported having had a visit to a hospital outpatient department or special clinic, the year and month of the outpatient visit was reported (OPDATEYR and OPDATEMM).
-It also establishes whether the person saw or spoke to a medical doctor (SEEDOC_M18).
-If the person did not see a specialty doctor (DRSPLTY_M18), or, if the person did not see a physician (i.e., medical doctor), the respondent was asked to identify the type of medical person that was seen (MEDPTYPE_M18).
-The type of care the person received (VSTCTGRY), and whether or not the visit was related to a specific condition (VSTRELCN_M18) were also determined.
+It also establishes whether the person saw or spoke to a medical doctor (SEEDOC\M18).
+If the person did not see a specialty doctor (DRSPLTY\M18), or, if the person did not see a physician (i.e., medical doctor), the respondent was asked to identify the type of medical person that was seen (MEDPTYPE\M18).
+The type of care the person received (VSTCTGRY), and whether or not the visit was related to a specific condition (VSTRELCN\M18) were also determined.
 Note that response categories with small frequencies may have been recoded to other categories for confidentiality reasons.
-Starting in 2018, due to design changes, the variable SEETLKPV is removed.

-2.5.3.2 Services, Procedures, and Prescription Medicines (LABTEST_M18-MEDPRESC)
+Services, Procedures, and Prescription Medicines (LABTEST\M18-MEDPRESC)

-Services received during the visit included whether or not the person received lab tests (LABTEST_M18), a sonogram or ultrasound (SONOGRAM_M18), x-rays (XRAYS_M18), a mammogram (MAMMOG_M18), an MRI or CAT scan (MRI_M18), an electrocardiogram / an electroencephalogram (EKG_M18), and a vaccination (RCVVAC_M18).
+Services received during the visit included whether or not the person received lab tests (LABTEST\M18), a sonogram or ultrasound (SONOGRAM\M18), x-rays (XRAYS\M18), a mammogram (MAMMOG\M18), an MRI or CAT scan (MRI\M18), an electrocardiogram / an electroencephalogram (EKG\M18), and a vaccination (RCVVAC\M18).
 Minimal editing was done across treatment, services, and procedures to ensure consistency across "inapplicable," "don't know," "refused," and "no services received" values.
-Due to design changes, beginning in 2017, EEG was combined with EKG; ANESTH (This visit did p receive anesthesia) and THRTSWAB (This visit did p have a throat swab) were removed.
-Beginning in 2018, OTHSVCE is removed.
+Due to design changes, beginning in 2017, EEG was combined with EKG.
 Whether or not a surgical procedure was performed during the visit was asked (SURGPROC).
+All the service and procedure variables are set to -1 for telehealth events.